-If you have some bare patches after clearing out your annuals, fill them up with some beautiful plants such as chrysanthemums, violas, Osmanthus or winter heather.
+If you have some bare patches after clearing out your annuals, fill them up with some beautiful plants such as chrysanthemums, violas, osmanthus or winter heather.
 To ensure a vibrant display next spring plant your beds with pansies, bellis daisies and wallflowers.

 Clean Your Greenhouse

 Before the dark afternoons draw in use this time to clean up your greenhouse.
 Clear out plants debris and any broken pots.
 Clean any remaining pots ready for next Spring.
-Disinfect paths and the inside of the glass - a hot disinfectant solution will prevent pests and fungus.
+Disinfect paths and the inside of the glass - a hot disinfectant solution will help prevent pests and fungus.
 Ventilate your greenhouse for a few days to dry it out thoroughly.
-Clean any leaves from the outside or your gutters.
+Clean any leaves from the outside and the gutters.
 Give the outside glass a good clean too - this will help the sun come through and warm any winter crops.